Essential Preparation Tips for Website Translation Services

 What Is the Language Market?
 What is Your Target Audience?

 Let’s say you want your website translated into Chinese.
-We need to know your target country if you do not know specifically if you need translations into Simplified Chinese or Traditional Chinese.
+We need to know your target country, and if you do not know specifically, whether you need translations into Simplified Chinese or Traditional Chinese.

 It may not seem important to get so detailed when getting a website translation quote, but it is.
 JR Language localizes your content and suits it to the dialect and culture of your market.
-Different answers to this question can produce very different results and different prices since different language pairs have different costs.
+Different answers to this question can yield very different results and prices, as different language pairs have varying costs.
 For example, translations from English into Spanish are less expensive than translations from English into Traditional Chinese.
+On the other hand, Japanese translations are even more costly.

 The language used also makes the project more complex when it comes to fonts and time for testing.
-Languages like Arabic involve RTL considerations for the display of content.
+Languages like Arabic and Hebrew involve RTL (Right-to-Left) display considerations for the way readers will use the new content.

 What are the Deadline and Budget?